Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 This is a grain-inclusive dry food formulated for adult dogs who need to lose or maintain a healthy weight.
 This recipe has moderate levels of protein, low in fat but high in fiber.
 It has wholesome grains instead of corn, wheat, or soy as its carb sources.

-Made with non-GMO ingredients, this Nutro Natural Choice recipe is made with real chicken and chicken meal.
+Made with non-GMO ingredients, this product is made with real chicken and chicken meal.
 Chicken meal is a high quality, concentrated source of protein.

 Aside from being one of the most popular proteins among dogs, chicken is also easy to digest.
 All animal ingredients in this recipe come from chicken only, making it ideal for pups sensitive to other protein sources.